metrixinfo/laravel-permissions/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/metrixinfo/laravel-permissions.svg?style=flat-square)](https://packagist.org/packages/metrixinfo/laravel-permissions)
 [![Total Downloads](https://img.shields.io/packagist/dt/metrixinfo/laravel-permissions.svg?style=flat-square)](https://packagist.org/packages/metrixinfo/laravel-permissions)

+### This package is currently under development.
+### It is functional, but not yet a release candidate.

 Laravel permissions allows you to create permissions and roles.
 You can assign one or many roles to a user, and they will inherit the permissions assigned to those roles.
 You may also assign specific permissions to a user.